Guide to Credit Card Annual Fees

 Secured Credit Cards

-A secured credit card is designed to help consumers with bad credit scores improve their credit.
+A secured credit card is designed to help consumers with bad credit scores build their credit.
 These cards require a deposit to “secure” the card, and that amount also usually serves as the card’s credit limit.
 On top of the deposit, secured credit cards often carry an annual fee.

-Recommended: What is the Average Credit Card Limit
+Recommended: What Is the Average Credit Card Limit?

 How Are Credit Card Annual Fees Charged?

-So, when do you pay an annual fee on a credit card?
 As briefly mentioned above, some credit card issuers charge the annual fee once a year, while others split up the annual fee into smaller monthly installments.

 The annual fee shows up on the credit card statement alongside normal credit card charges, and the cardholder pays the annual fee as part of that month’s credit card bill.
 Remember that even if you have an authorized user on a credit card, it’s still the primary cardholder’s responsibility to make payments, which includes any fees.